FH-Potsdam/urban-data-vis-cards-website/src/site/create.md

 <section class="section instructions-section">
 	<div>
 		<h2>1.
 Introduction</h2>
 		<p>As the focus of the activities is to collaboratively solve the tasks, start by introducing the activity participants to one another.
 Follow up by introducing the workshop concept.
-We have some <a href="">slides prepared</a> you can use.</p>
+We have some <a href="/#downloads">slides prepared</a> you can use.</p>
   </div>
 	<div>
 		<img src="/assets/img/instructions/1-intro.jpg" alt="Introduction of workshop material" />